Battle of Guam (1944): United States

-In Nimitz's preliminary order of 20 March 1944, the task was recapturing Guam was assigned to Major General Roy S. Geiger's I Marine Amphibious Corps, which was renamed the III Amphibious Corps on 15 April.
+In Nimitz's preliminary order of 20 March 1944, the task of recapturing Guam was assigned to Major General Roy S. Geiger's I Marine Amphibious Corps, which was renamed the III Amphibious Corps on 15 April.
 For this operation, Geiger had the 3rd Marine Division, the 1st Provisional Marine Brigade and the 9th and 14th Defense Battalions.
 The 3rd Marine Division was commanded by Major General Allen H. Turnage.
 The 1st Provisional Marine Brigade was activated at Pearl Harbor on 22 March, and Brigadier General Lemuel C. Shepherd Jr. assumed command on 16 April.
 The brigade was built around the 4th Marine Regiment on Emirau and the 22nd Marine Regiment, which was in the Marshall Islands; both were ordered to move to Guadalcanal.
 The 27th Infantry Division was designated the reserve for both the Northern and Southern Attack Forces.
 The Pacific Ocean Areas reserve was the 77th Infantry Division, which was still in the United States, but under orders to move to Hawaii.

-Geiger's headquarters was on Guadalcanal in the Solomon Islands, so, on 29 March, he flew to Pearl Harbor with members of his staff to confer with Spruance, Turner, Smith and Conolly.
+Geiger's headquarters was on Guadalcanal in the Solomon Islands, so he flew to Pearl Harbor on 29 March with members of his staff to confer with Spruance, Turner, Smith and Conolly.
 The plan they drew up, Operation Plan (OpPlan) 1-44, was approved by Smith on 3 April and Turner and Spruance the following day.
-It called for simultaneous landings on either side of the Orote Peninsula, with a northern attack group under Conolly's command landing the 3rd Marine Division between Adelup Point and the Tatgua River, while a south attack group under Rear Admiral Lawrence F. Reifsnider landed the 1st Provisional Marine Brigade on the beaches between Agat and Bangi Point.
+It called for simultaneous landings on either side of the Orote Peninsula, with a northern attack group commanded by Conolly landing the 3rd Marine Division between Adelup Point and the Tatgua River, while a southern attack group under Rear Admiral Lawrence F. Reifsnider landed the 1st Provisional Marine Brigade on the beaches between Agat and Bangi Point.
 The vital Orote Peninsula and Apra Harbor area would be seized by a double envelopment.
 That the area was likely to be heavily defended was not overlooked, but in the Battle of Munda Point the tactic of landing elsewhere and fighting through the jungle to the objective had proved to be both slow and costly.
 Geiger returned to Guadalcanal on 7 April, and Conolly joined him there eight days later, co-locating his headquarters with Geiger's until the command ship arrived from Pearl Harbor on 27 April.